zhouyl/flowblade/docs/components/overlay/menu.md

 # Menu

 Dropdown menu component for displaying a list of menu items when clicking or hovering over a trigger element.
 Menu provides a flexible way to create dropdown menus.
+Perfect for navigation, actions, and context menus.

 ## Requirements